PowerShell/ProjectMercury/docs/Model-Registration.md

 Here, the mandatory parameters are:

-- `--name` - The name of the model
+- `--name` - The name of the model, this is read-only and cannot be changed

 Optional pareameters are: